rob-myers/rob-myers.github.io/docs/plan.md

   > https://rogue-markup.imgix.net/
   > https://console.cloud.google.com/storage/browser/rogue-markup;tab=objects?project=rogue-markup

+- ✅ craft navmesh with door rects (2 tris) manually
+  - triangulate each room and then join
+  - careful e.g. 302
+- ✅ support multiple groups in navZone e.g. 102
+  - ✅ exists in navZone
+  - ✅ drawn their triangulation
+  - ✅ ensure doorIds are being assigned correctly
+  - ✅ ensure nodeIds are decoded correctly when have multiple groups
+  - ✅ support navigation with multiple groups
+    - ✅ try joining 102 in two ways
+    - ✅ fix neighbours: add offset to 2nd and later groups
+- ✅ fix `click` ctrl-c
 - nav door issues (post nav door stitching)
   - ✅ only 2 door tris should have doorId
   - ✅ navnode has roomId if has a vertex in room